JeremyMaxArchive/echode/README.md

-Echode is a small library to play local audio files using NodeJS.
-It relies on FFPlay, so make certain that FFmpeg is installed!
+Echode is a small library to play local audio files in NodeJS using FFmpeg

 ## Installation